simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 After the hills, again the fairy-tales of the forest.
 Green gnomes and monsters impede the way.
 The verdant webs intertwine.
 The snakes wind themselves around the trunks.
 The moss-like tigers and leopards here are lurking.
 An enchanted world this!

 The most fantastic hills and rocks form themselves into a seeming Sacred Chalice---a vast valley.
 In the center of the valley unapproachably stands the mountain of the *White Stone,* girded by two rivers.
-It is crowned by the Monastery Tashiding, which means "Valley open to heaven."
+It is crowned by the Monastery Tashi-ding, which means "Valley open to heaven."
 An ancient place this.
 Try to search the endless wrinkles and cavities of its rocks.
 Try to unearth the treasures collected by the monastery---the miraculous stone, fulfillment of all wishes; the immortal Amritha and a hundred images of Buddha; as well as all the sacred books temporarily hidden; and all else spoken of in the ancient manuscript, "The Voyage through Sikhim."

-The approaches to Tashiding are very difficult.
+The approaches to Tashi-ding are very difficult.
 Only recently have the impossible trails been transformed into steep footpaths.
 Verily, the path of the spirit must be traversed by human feet!

 One crossing on the suspended bamboo bridge is especially hazardous.
 Below, the mountain river rushes and roars, bearing down the icy current from Kinchenjunga.
 And above the bridge on the steep slope, you pause many times.
 Shall I at last arrive?
 One must hold one's breath to conquer this age-old mountain.